BALKANGraph/Demos/OrgChart/NumberOfChildren/readme.md

-# OrgChart Number Of Children
+# Number Of Children
-Demosntrates how to add number of children in the node
+Demosntrates how to add number of children in a node.
+Denny Curtis has 6 children, Ashley Barnett 2 etc.